I Know There's Something Going On: Music video

 The music video was directed by Stuart Orme and filmed at several locations in London, England in early July 1982.
 The video, which received heavy promotion on MTV due to the worldwide success of the song, shows Frida in a relationship with a man who works as a photographer.
-She then discovers through photos taken at a shoot that the photographer lover is seeing another woman who had modeled for him.
+She then discovers through photos taken by a private investigator that the man is seeing another woman who had modeled for him.
 The rest of the video consists of Frida spying on the two.